Apple Inc. (AAPL:US) lost a Dutch court ruling in a patent lawsuit over Samsung Electronics Co. (005930)’s Galaxy handsets.

-Samsung’s Galaxy products using certain versions of Google Inc. (GOOG)’s Android operating system don’t infringe Apple patents concerning so-called multi-touch flags, Judge Peter Blok said in a ruling today in The Hague, Netherlands.
+Samsung’s Galaxy products using certain versions of Google Inc. (GOOG:US)’s Android operating system don’t infringe Apple patents concerning so-called multi-touch flags, Judge Peter Blok said in a ruling today in The Hague, Netherlands.
 Apple claims Galaxy smartphones and tablets infringe a patent for technology that interprets finger activity on touch screens.

 The ruling is the latest in a long line of disputes in courts across the globe as rivals including HTC Corp.
 (2498), Apple and Samsung fight for dominance in the smart phone and tablet- computer markets.
 The Hague-based court said today’s verdict follows similar rulings in the U.K. and Germany on the touch- screen patents.